LsFaria04/DS_Tracking_System/README.md

 Backend developed with Go, frontend with React (v18.3.1), deployed on Google Cloud Platform.

+The main development milestones and changes are reported in the [changelog](docs/CHANGELOG.MD) file.

 ## Quick Start

 To start developing use the following command to create the docker containers: